aliyun/terraform-provider-alibabacloudstack/website/docs/r/network_acl_attachment.html.markdown

 The following arguments are supported:

 * `network_acl_id` - (Required, ForceNew) The id of the network acl, the field can't be changed.
 * `resources` - (Required) List of the resources associated with the network acl.
 The details see Block Resources.

-### Block Resources

 The resources mapping supports the following:
   * `resource_id` - (Required) The resource id that the network acl will associate with.
   * `resource_type` - (Required) The resource id that the network acl will associate with.
 Only support `VSwitch` now.

 ## Attributes Reference